hphelion/documentation/hz.whatsnewjan.2014.md

 layout: default
 title: "What’s New with the HP Helion Public Cloud Console"
 permalink: /whats_new_with_HP_Cloud_Console/
-product: HP Helion Cloud Console
+product: HP Helion Public Cloud Console
 ---

 # What's new with the HP Helion Public Cloud Console #